Collaboration Is A Better Way.

 • Inheritance for children from a previous marriage

 This list represents only a fraction of the issues you can address in a prenup.
-There also are issues that a prenup cannot deal with, including child support, child custody, provisions that involve illegal activity, and nonfinancial matters.
+There also are issues that a prenup cannot deal with, including child support, child custody, provisions that involve illegal activity and nonfinancial matters.

-Get Answers To Your Prenuptial Agreement Questions
+Get Answers To Your Prenuptial Or Postnuptial Agreement Questions

 Find out how Chase, Berenstein and Murray, Counselors at Law, can help you with a prenuptial or postnuptial agreement.
 Call us at 650-642-3897 or send an email today.